MarneeDear/FAPRS/blog/applied-fsharp-challenge.md

     let create (s:string) =
         match (s.Trim()) with
         | s when s.Length < 44  -> Some (PositionReportComment s)
-        | _                     -> None //failwith "Position Report Comment must be less than 43 characters long."
+        | _                     -> None

     let value (PositionReportComment c) = c //Was trimmed during create
 ```

 #### Participant Status Report

-The `Participant Status Report` is a user-defined format that I created in order to facilitate tracking race participant.
+The `Participant Status Report` is a user-defined format that I created in order to facilitate tracking race participants.

 User-defined formating is defined in APRS 1.01 `18 USER DEFINED FORMATS`.
 The first 3 characters of a user-defined data format are the data identifiers.